 Should the power be used to reject the annual IANA Functions Budget, a caretaker budget would be implemented (details regarding the caretaker budget are currently under development as noted above for the ICANN Budget).
 The CCWG-Accountability recommends that the caretaker budget approach be embedded in the Fundamental Bylaws, including the responsibility of the CFO to establish the caretaker budget in accordance with the defined approach.

-The CCWG-Accountability acknowledges that the CWG-Stewardship (or a successor implementation group) is required to develop a proposed process for the IANA Functions Operations-specific budget establishment and review.
+The CCWG-Accountability acknowledges that the CWG-Stewardship (or a successor implementation group) is required to develop a proposed process for the IANA Functions Operations-specific Budget establishment and review.
 This process will be a key input for the implementation of this specific power.

 The CWG-Stewardship may wish to detail the planning process by which the IANA Functions Budget is established as part of its implementation program of work, including the level of detail required to be provided for community input and the timeframes for consultations and approvals.
 The CCWG-Accountability limits its requirements to those set out in this Recommendation.